Jarvin-M/packaging-reusable-code/README.md

 ```

-- This pipeline is triggerd by a git tag with naming convention - `v.*`.
-This tag is picked by the build system - `setuptools` defined in `pyproject.toml` and used as the version of the package i.e `package_namev.0.0.1`
+- This pipeline is triggerd by a git tag with naming convention - `v*.*`.
+This tag is picked by the build system - `setuptools` defined in `pyproject.toml` and used as the version of the package i.e `package_name-0.0.1`
 - [Twine](https://twine.readthedocs.io/en/latest/) is a utility to securely authenticate the package and upload it to our private PyPI repository- Azure Artifacts over HTTPS via a verified connection